wellesley-bisc195/BISC195.jl/docs/src/Syllabus.md

 - Navigate their computer and manipulate files using a command line interface.
 - Determine the appropriate data structures for representing numerical or biological sequence data.
-- Use
+- Effectively apply abstraction, conditional logic, and control flow to write scripts to solve complex biological problems.
-- Search for a solution to a novel error or software bug and implement it in code.
+- Recognize the components of exceptions (error messages) and identify solutions to correct them.
-- Use a version control system to keep track of changes to their code and collaborate with others.
+- Use a version control system to keep track of changes to their code and collaborate with others on complex code bases.
 - Find, download, and process large biological sequence datasets from an online source
   using a public-facing application programming interface (API).